Debt of developing countries: Debt as a mechanism in economic crisis

-An example of debt playing a role in economic crisis was the Argentine economic crisis.
+An example of debt playing a role in economic crisis was the 1998–2002 Argentine great depression.
 During the 1980s, Argentina, like many Latin American economies, experienced hyperinflation.
 As a part of the process put in place to bring inflation under control, a fixed exchange rate was put into place between Argentina's new currency and the US dollar.
 This guaranteed that inflation would not restart, since for every new unit of currency issued by the Argentine Central Bank, the Central Bank had to hold a US dollar against this – therefore in order to print more Argentine currency, the government required additional US dollars.
 Before this currency regime was in place, if the government had needed money to finance a budget deficit, it could simply print more money (thus creating inflation).
 Under the new system, if the government spent more than it earned through taxation in a given year, it needed to cover the gap with US dollars, rather than by simply printing more money.
 The only way the government could get these US dollars to finance the gap was through higher tax of exporters' earnings or through borrowing the needed US dollars.
 A fixed exchange rate was incompatible with a structural (i.e., recurrent) budget deficit, as the government needed to borrow more US Dollars every year to finance its budget deficit, eventually leading to an unsustainable amount of US dollar debt.